 Peyote, a small spineless cactus (Lophophora williamsii), has been used for many years for its hallucinogenic properties.
 The plant contains mescaline, the main active ingredient, which produces the hallucinatory effect (more on other effects in a bit).
 Usually, the crown of the peyote plant is cut off and then dried.
 It is then either chewed or the dried cacti are soaked in water to create a hallucinogenic liquid.
 Some may also boil the cacti for hours to make a tea (for a less bitter taste).
 Mescaline can be synthesized as well.

-Peyote has long been used by Native American societies in what is Mexico and the southwestern United States today, and is native to both of these regions.
-The drug has been a part of Native American religious ceremonies for a long time now, and continues to be used today by the Native American Church, the only organization exempt from federal law regarding use of peyote.
-The U.S. government classifies peyote and mescaline as schedule I (one) controlled substances, meaning that there is no known medical use and it is illegal.
+The U.S. government classifies peyote and mescaline as schedule I (one) controlled substances, and it is illegal.
+That being said, it has long been used by Native American societies in what is now Mexico and the southwestern United States, and is native to both of these regions.
+The drug has been a part of Native American religious ceremonies for a long time now and continues to be used today by the Native American Church, the only organization exempt from federal law regarding use of peyote.

 So, what does it do?
 Mescaline, like other hallucinogens, can distort your perception of reality.
 Those who use peyote may see or hear things that are not real.
 With peyote, a 0.3-0.5 gram dose leads to hallucinations which can take up to four hours to reach their peak, and can last up to 12 hours after ingesting the drug.
 To read a famous literary description of a mescaline trip, you can peruse Miserable Miracle (1956) by French Surrealist poet and artist Henri Michaux, in which he describes, in words and pictures, his experiences with mescaline.
 As indicated by the title, users can find the experience pleasing and also, well, miserable.

 Reader, you asked about the side-effects.
 According to the National Institute on Drug Abuse (NIDA), possible effects of peyote use include: